JKinsella04/stunning-telegram/_sources/12-Mar-week-2.md

 ### Attendance: &#9745;  Brody, &#9745; Derek, &#9745; Jack
 ### Goals:
 - Fix back clamp.
-- Switch to okapi Units
+- Switch to okapi Units.

 ### Accomplished:
 - &#9745; Fix back clamp.
-- &#9745; Switch to okapi Units
+- &#9745; Switch to okapi Units.

 #### How:
 - Today Derek worked on fixing the back clamp because during states, there were many instances where when grabbing the second alliance goal we were unable to hold it properly and score rings effectively.
 Derek has fixed this issue by manipulating the connection points and the angle at which the pneumatics push the clamp to more efficiently tilt the goal.